zytedata/python-zyte-api/docs/command_line.rst

 the content belongs to.

-If you need more flexibility, you can customize the requests by creating a JsonLines file with queries: a JSON object per line.
+If you need more flexibility, you can customize the requests by creating a JSON Lines file with queries: a JSON object per line.
 You can pass any `Zyte Data API`_ options there.
 For example, you could create the following ``requests.jsonl`` file: